 Nearby, the two heard the familiar pop and fizzle of a teleportation spell and Syanna appeared out of thin air.
 Her robes were singed, there were several blood stains marking her skin and clothing, and she looked like she might soon pass out.

-“They’re nearly to the village,” Syanna said, taking deep breaths and trying to regain her composure.
+“They’re nearly to the city,” Syanna said, taking deep breaths and trying to regain her composure.
 “Frost and Macksyn are organizing a counter as best as they can, but it’s just a matter of time now.”

 The paladin sighed.
 “I’m sure we can—”